All Episodes

 The Republican Party establishment.

-Pardon the snippels.
+Pardon the snibbles.

-Nothing wrong here, just uh just the snipples.
+Nothing wrong here, just the snibbles.

-I don't I don't have the Bodie Miller sound bite.
+I don't have the Bodie Miller soundbite.

 I don't have it here.

-My sure we could get it.
+I'm sure we could get it.

 Do you want to hear?

-Do you want you want to hear this interview?
+You want to hear this interview?

-I mean, it was it was apparently very brutal.
+I mean, it was apparently very brutal.

-This babe Kristen Cooper just wouldn't let go.
+This babe, Kristen Cooper, just wouldn't let go.

-I mean, the guy didn't just start crying, he collapsed, he fell down on the ground, collapsed in a in a in a just curled up in a fetal position, bawling his eyes out.
+He fell down on the ground, collapsed, just curled up in a fetal position, bawling his eyes out.

 I don't know if we've got it.

-If we've got it, cookie will find it.
+If we've got it, Cookie will find it.

-And if we find it, and if cookie gives it to me, I'll play it for you.
+And if we find it, and if Cookie gives it to me, I'll play it for you.

 Anyway, the Republican establishment.